789Kelly/MeetUp/README.md

     }
     ```

-## Add an Image to a Event based on the Event's id
+## Add an Image to an Event based on the Event's id

 Create and return a new image for an event specified by id.